valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

 * **Process not linked after deploying a new case definition**

-  When a new version of the case definition was deployed, the new case definition would sometimes no longer be linked to any process definitions.
-Even though the link existed in previous versions.
+  When a new version of the case definition was deployed, the new case definition would sometimes no longer be linked to any of the process definitions that were linked in previous versions.

 ## Breaking changes